Skip to content

 volume ndarray

-3D volume to threshold.
+The 3D input data (image stack) to threshold.

 required

-cmap_image str
+colormap str

 'magma'

-vmin float
+min_value float

 None

-vmax float
+max_value float

 None